 This will vary for each person.
-Treatments once a month a great for relaxation and maintaining your sense of balance and wellbeing.
+Having a treatment once a month a great for relaxation and maintaining your sense of balance and wellbeing.
 If you are having reflexology to address a particular condition a course of treatments may be advised.

 Yes.
-Jane is experienced in treating women who are under going IVF, IUI and GIFT.
-During your initial consulation, Jane will discuss with you about the best times to receive reflexology during fertility treatment.
+Jane is experienced in treating women who are under undergoing IVF, IUI and GIFT.
+During your initial consultation, Jane will discuss with you about the best times to receive reflexology during fertility treatment.

 Yes.
 Jane has experience treating women from preconception, through the first trimester and the last few weeks of pregnancy.
 Jane will be happy to discuss the best time to treat you during your pregnancy at your initial consultation.

 Firm pressure is applied during a reflexology treatment so you won't find the treatment ticklish.
 I have very ticklish feet too and I love reflexology!

 You are likely to feel very relaxed, energised and invigorated after a reflexology treatment.